KMartinSA/Autotest/README.md

 <h2 align="center" color="Blue"> 🖱️ Accessibility </h2>

-Accessibility is very important in any application that is built for individuals who are either visually or orally impaired.
+Accessibility is important in any application for individuals who are either visually or orally impaired.
 Most speech recognition software would be able to recognise HTML elements, for instance, if you have <input> in your code, most accessibility will read out the elements and text.
-An alternative way for unrecognisable elements is you label every element with an alt-text, aria-label, or role that is fit for its type.
-Alongside this I needed to check that contrasting colours were done so could still be seen by someone visually impaired.
+An alternative way for unrecognisable elements is to label every HTML element with an alt-text, aria-label, or role.
+Alongside, this I needed to check that contrasting colours were done so could still be seen by someone visually impaired.
 For testing accessibility for my app, I have used Lighthouse which is a built-in functionality in Google Chrome.
 It does a lot of automatic accessibility but it has limited functionality so you may need to cover extra accessibility testing manually.

 [Manual Test Log](https://nchlondonacuk-my.sharepoint.com/:x:/g/personal/km3366a_nulondon1_onmicrosoft_com/EXlBmKqpo-xKlq407Xf6p0MBHqx1T1K1bXlrn7GBxVmwVg?e=ut297H)
 ### Figure 19.
 Lighthouse Accessibility Check